-- Testosterone – is sometimes added to MHT and may improve libido and energy in some women (see AMS information sheet on Low Libido and Testosterone Therapy).
+- Testosterone – is sometimes added to MHT and may improve libido and energy in some women (see AMS information sheet on Sexual difficulties in the menopause).

 - A full history and clinical examination should be done, exploring possible contraindications or relative contraindications to MHT or to specific formulae.